yaikobzeray/dev-journal/activity_log.md

 Built a Flutter custom widget for animated loading skeletons.
 Reusable across the whole app.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [GRPC] Thursday, 20 June 2024 — Entry 5

+Implemented gRPC interceptors (middleware) for logging and authentication in Go.

+*Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*